 - Scenting of the game, regardless of wind or rain conditions.

 These dogs can also participate in field trials, where the hunting skills of the springer are showcased.

 The Field Springer Makes a Wonderful Pet and Family Member

 Don't be fooled into thinking the field springer is just for hunting.
-Sometimes these dogs do not work out as a hunting companion, for a lack of proper hunting drive.
+Sometimes these dogs do not work out as a hunting companion because of a lack of proper hunting drive.
 Many of these dogs are adopted out to pet homes and could be an avenue to get your new springer friend.

 Bench Springer in the Show Ring